88 Billington St, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-A small grassy park with a short ADA-accessible trail, on the banks of Town Brook.
+A small grassy park with a short gravel trail, on the banks of Town Brook.
 Stroller-friendly.
 Located at the site of the First Water Privilege, where a series of mills and factories operated from 1771 to 1930.
 Extend your visit by exploring the Town Brook Trail and Morton Park nearby.

 This park is named for both the brook that flows alongside it and the Native American village that was located where the Pilgrims settled in Plymouth in 1620.
 (The village was decimated by a series of plagues in the 1610s.)
 Prior to European settlement, the Patuxet Wampanoag established a pathway along Town Brook, known now as the Namassakeeset Trail.